Best tips for traveling athletes

 A more substantial meal is best done early; close to workout and further from flight time.
-This refuels your system and lends time to digestion.
-Flying can impact balance of gut flora, so if you take a pro-biotic definitely maintain or add some additional supplements while traveling.
+This refuels your system and lends time for digestion.
+Flying can impact balance of gut flora.
+So if you take a pro-biotic, definitely maintain or add some additional supplements while traveling.

 Hydrate pre-plane ride

 Hydrate really well before boarding, and you’ll be starting off on the right foot.
 This way, if you happen to doze off, you’ve bought some time to do so without having to wake up to drink.
 If possible, remember to bring a water bottle and fill-up at the new filtered water fountains available in most airports.
 This choice provides you with cleaner water, and the earth with less plastic waste.
 A win-win :)

 Check out Our favorite water bottle here.

 Read mags and books

 Yes, screens are a convenience.
 Similar to the impact they have on your sleep-patterns however, they can distort your adaptation to a time-zone change.
 Reading paperbacks will allow you to feel either alert or tired, more naturally.

 This is a great time to write goals, or review some mental processes that you wish to endure in training or competition.
 Handwriting builds different neurological connections than just typing.
 It also enhances memory recall, because you are truly creating something, brain to paper, from scratch.
 So with a busy schedule, it is advantageous to use the downtime on the plane wisely, and write.

 Throw in some earplugs.
 It may sound un-tough, but it is actually super smart.
 The noise on the plane, although somewhat denounced after takeoff, is actually very damaging overtime.
 Ear plugging may also protect from crystal distortion, something theorized as one cause of vertigo.